omnilabs-ai/OmniRouter/README.md

     - `exceptions`: Contains exceptions for the API
   - `providers`: Contains provider implementations for different LLM models.
   - `router.py`: Main FastAPI router for handling API requests.
 Entry point to the application
+- `docs`: API documentation and guides
+  - `reasoning_api.md`: Documentation for using the reasoning API

 ## Core Features
 The project offers the following core features in its implementation order: